 The Delaplaine makes every effort to provide full access to all activities and educational opportunities.
 Students with a need for accommodations must submit a signed request form 2 weeks in advance.
 We require appropriate documentation of disabilities.

 - Students with a need for accommodations must submit the signed request form 2 weeks in advance.
-Download the ADA Policies, or request one by or calling 301-698-0656 ext 104.
+Download the ADA Policies, or request one by emailing or by calling 301-698-0656 ext 104.

 - We require appropriate documentation of disabilities.